-- Inspect solar PV panels for any signs of physical damage, such as impacts or fractures. - Surface of the panel must be clean and clear of any dirt or debris.
+- Inspect solar PV panels for any signs of physical damage, such as impacts or fractures. - Surface of the panel must be clean, and clear of any dirt or debris.

-FIGURE 59: Damaged Solar Panels62
+FIGURE 59: Damaged Panels62

-Soiling on solar panels decreases its power output over time Ensure that solar panels are not lying flat and have a minimum of 10-degree tilt to allow for self-washing of the panel when it rains.
-Do you remember what is the ideal tilt angle of a solar panel for Fiji?
+- Soiling on solar panels decreases its power output over time Ensure that solar panels are not lying flat and have a minimum of 10-degree tilt to allow for self-washing of the panel when it rains - Do you remember what is the ideal tilt angle of a solar panel, for the Solomon Islands?
 As you can see in Figure 60 below, higher tilt angle helps keep the panel clean.

-FIGURE 60: Effect of Tilt Angle on Soiling Loss63
+FIGURE 60: Effect of Tilt angle on Soiling loss63